weaverbel/intro-computational-thinking/content/2-lesson.md

 When trying to solve problems, it is essential to break them down into their constituent parts.

-Pasting sticky notes on a wall, or creating a structure diagram on a whiteboard can both help with this.
+Pasting sticky notes on a wall, or creating a structure diagram on a whiteboard can both help to visualise the necessary steps.

 #### Structure diagrams

 Structure diagrams allow you to plan problem breakdown visually.
 At the top should be the objective, and the steps underneath should start with high level considerations.
 These high level considerations can then be broken down into smaller and smaller steps.

-In the example below, a group of five people have survived a major nuclear accident.
+In the example below, a group of four people have survived a major nuclear accident.
 They do not know how many other people might have survived, or what kinds of conditions they are facing.
 They have to work out how they are going to survive.
 The diagram is the start of their thinking about their immediate needs.

 {% include figure.html img="struc-diagram.png" alt="Structure diagram" caption="Sample structure diagram" width="100%" %}